-- i) A minimum of 20 minutes must be given for warm up.
-The LOC will confirm the format of the warm up at the Technical Meeting. - ii) The Laser-Run Director asks pentathletes to enter their shooting stations.
+- i) A minimum of 20 minutes must be given for warm-up.
+In the Semi-finals and Finals of any competition organised with 3 (three) or more disciplines in the New Format a general warm-up time of 60 minutes will be given before the whole competitions starts.
+The shooting range must be open during that time period for the warm-up.
+The LOC will confirm the format of the warm up at the Technical Meeting. - ii) The Laser Run Director asks pentathletes to enter their shooting stations.
 Each shooting station corresponds to the pentathlete's starting position.
-Pentathlete No1 shoots at station No1, pentathlete No 2 shoots at station No 2 and so on. - Warm-up will start, after the appropriate command "RANGE OPEN" by the Shooting Director.
+Pentathlete No1 shoots at station No1, pentathlete No 2 shoots at station No 2 and so on. - There will be a preparation time of 12 minutes in the Semi-finals and Finals of the New Format competitions before the start of the laser run event.
+The preparation time commences from the end of the previous discipline until 3 minutes prior to the start of the laser run event.

-- iv) One coach per athlete is allowed to assist, but is requested to stay in the area behind the judges during the entire warm up in order to avoid disturbance and clashes with running athletes.
+- iv) Warm-up in the Qulification for the Semi-finals will start, after the appropriate command "RANGE OPEN" by the Shooting Director. - v) One coach per athlete is allowed to assist, but is requested to stay in the area behind the judges during the entire warm-up in order to avoid disturbance and clashes with running athletes.
 A "one way" system is in place to avoid disturbance and clashes with running athletes.
-10 minutes before the start all coaches have to clear the field of play on the command "COACHES PLEASE LEAVE THE RANGE". - During the warm up period pentathletes may run and shoot an unlimited number of shots.
-The use of constant beam (for laser pistols) is only authorised in the warm-up. - vi) At the Shooting Station, pentathletes may use water and towels, which must be kept under the table with the reserve pistol and any binoculars used during warm up.
+10 minutes in Qualifications and 5 minutes in Semi-finals and Finals before the start all coaches have to clear the field of play on the command "COACHES PLEASE LEAVE THE RANGE". - During the warm up period or preparation time pentathletes may run and shoot an unlimited number of shots.
+The use of constant beam (for laser pistols) is only authorised in the warm-up. - vii) At the Shooting Station, pentathletes may use water and towels, which must be kept under the table with the reserve pistol and any binoculars used during warm up.
 No video camera is allowed in the shooting station.
-During the actual competition, the shooting table must be cleared of any other items than the pistol of the athlete and the provided protective foam. - vii) The Shooting Director will inform the pentathletes of the last 5 minutes, the last minute and 30 seconds remaining of the shooting session warm up. - viii) After the warm up and before the start signal pistols must be on the assigned shooting station.
-The reserve pistol must be in its box, under the shooting table. - ix) During the warm up coaches may assist and communicate with pentathletes from a specially marked area for coaches outside the shooting stations and the running corridor. - x) The Shooting warm up session must be ended 3 minutes before the start of the Laser-Run competition and the pentathletes must go to the Laser-Run starting line.
+During the actual competition, the shooting table must be cleared of any other items than the pistol of the athlete and the provided protective foam. - viii) The Shooting Director will inform the pentathletes of the last 5 minutes, the last minute and 30 seconds remaining of the shooting session warm-up or preparation time. - ix) After the warm-up or preparation and before the start signal pistols must be on the assigned shooting station.
+The reserve pistol must be in its box, under the shooting table - During the warm-up or preparation coaches may assist and communicate with pentathletes from a specially marked area for coaches outside the shooting stations and the running corridor. - xi) The Shooting warm-up or preparation session must be ended 3 minutes before the start of the Laser Run competition and the pentathletes must go to the Laser Run starting line.